-A bot is software that is designed to automate different types of tasks you would usually do on your own like, adding an appointment to your calendar or fetching and displaying information and making a dinner reservation.
+A bot is a software that is designed to automate different types of tasks you would usually do on your own like, adding an appointment to your calendar or fetching and displaying information and making a dinner reservation.
 These are the progressively common form of bots, chatbots, simulates conversation.
-They often live in the messaging apps or are at least designed to look that way and it should feel like you’re chatting like you are with human.
+They often live in the messaging apps or are at least designed to look that way and it should feel like you’re chatting like you are with humans.

 Testing of a BOT

 When developing a cross-platform bot, one of the most annoying challenges is the difficulty in testing the bot in-channel across multiple channels like Slack, fbm, Telegram etc. In-channel testing enables the developer to rapidly review the end-user experience which speeds up the iterative dev-test bot lifecycle.
 This problem is even more critical for cross-platform bots because the testing has to be performed on multiple messaging channels.

 However, testing and developing bots isn’t easy.
 Before the start of testing, the Test bot has to be integrated with the channel.
 Most of the channels do allow developers to test but only with major constrictions.
 In some cases, only those testers can do the testing who are individually approved by the bot developer.
 This slows down the process and even stops testing sometimes.
 In other cases, full testing cannot be performed until the bot is published after an approval process which takes many days.
 This forces the developer to publish bots that aren’t actually fully tested which hurts the whole bot ecosystem and even the developer.
 Unrestricted and Good bot testing is difficult to the rise of bots.